Has Anthony Bourdain Ever Been to Costa Rica?

 I can’t vouch for where he traveled on his own time, but Anthony never filmed a show in Costa Rica.

 I do know one thing– he sure was close.
 Anthony filmed shows in Mexico, Nicaragua, and Panama.
-Was Costa Rica in future plans?
+Was Costa Rica in his future plans?

 In fantasyland, I considered writing a letter to CNN and Mr. Bourdain suggesting Costa Rica as a possible show.
 Not that they’d ever listen to me, but I know it would have been a wildly interesting episode for me personally, and probably thousands of other people.